 Protecting Birds and Other Wildlife Statewide

 Climate change represents the greatest current threat to our native biodiversity and Portland Audubon strongly supports the development of renewable energy sources.
-However, it is also critical that these new energy sources be developed in a manner that minimizes direct and indirect impacts to native wildlife.
+However, it is also critical that these new energy sources be developed in a manner that minimizes impacts to native wildlife.

 Klamath National Wildlife Refuge